 AURORA METROPOLIS was born on June 10, 2010.

-The very reason of Aurora‘s existence was to highlight the blogger’s views and stories based on his experiences within the LGBTIQ community.
-He is an active LGBT rights advocate since 2008 and Aurora is his contribution for making Filipino people understand the hearts and minds of Pinoy LGBTIQs.
-He also wanted to use Aurora as his instrument to promote gender equality by writing literature such as poems, essays and short stories using the vernacular.
+The very reason of Aurora‘s existence was to highlight the blogger’s views and stories based from his experiences as a member of LGBTIQ community.
+He was active in the LGBT rights advocate from 2008 to 2015 and Aurora is his outlet to make people understand the hearts and minds of Pinoy LGBTIQs.
+Aside from the advocacy, he’s using Aurora as his instrument to promote gender equality by writing literature such as poems, essays and short stories using the vernacular.

-While created officially on June 10, it was until June 14 when Aurora published its very first post — a poem entitled “Isang Araw ng Panliligaw”.
+Aurora published its very first blog post on June 14, 2010 — a poem entitled “Isang Araw ng Panliligaw”.

-In November 2015, Aurora changed its branding to fit in to its loyal patronage over the years.
+In November 2015, Aurora changed its logo to present its vision for the site and for its readers over the years.
 It uses the kite with rainbow-colored tails as logo to tell everyone that whatever we call or identify ourselves, we will soar high despite strong winds of challenges and tragedies.

 But months after the rebrand, Aurora became the vulnerable casualty of its blogger’s focus on a career that he promised to serve faithfully — the city government of Manila.
 Aurora remained semi-existent because of the 2016 and 2017 year-end posts, but for the past two years, it was almost half-dead due to inactivity.

-But all dark moments had their endings.
-In May 2018, as the blogger transitioned to a more humble yet important career in the PR industry, Aurora promises a new beginning.
-To show the blogger’s commitment to reactivate the blog for its avid supporters, finally, after eight years, Aurora owned an official domain name.
+To show the blogger’s commitment to keep the blog for himself and for Aurora’s readers, finally, after eight years, Aurora owned an official domain name.
 On June 27, 2018, the former WordPress domain name (aurorametropolis.wordpress.com) has transformed into aurorametropolis.blog.

-He almost forgot his dream of becoming a student writer until his college encouraged its students to apply as a writer for a 25-year-old university paper.
+These setbacks almost made him forget his dream of becoming a campus journalist until his college encouraged its students to apply as a writer for the university paper.
 On July 2004, he passed the competitive writing examination and became part of Ang Pamantasan, the official student publication of Pamantasan ng Lungsod ng Maynila.

 He only had 2 years in AP but his short stint served as bedrock of his reputation as the paper’s patron for more than five years.
 He was the one who created and institutionalized the Filipino section that made him AP’s first Filipino editor in 2005.
 He was also given the chance to write as a columnist and he named his opinion space “Tambuli”, which he continues to write here at Aurora.